LittleD3092/My-Vault/Mechanical Engineering Design/Cold Work.md

 ---

 Also known as strain hardened.
 This process creates a longer linear elastic curve, and therefore prevent fatigue failures.
-The process contains following steps.
+The process contains following [[#Steps]].

+The changes made to a metal by cold working can be reversed by subjecting that metal to a particular temperature for a particular amount of time.
+This process is known as ==annealing==.

+To measure how much cold work a material received, we use the change in cross-sectional area of specimen.
+This measurement is known as "percent cold work".

+$$\% CW = [A_0 - A_f] / A_0 \times 100\%$$

 # Steps